-Newsletter sends out your newsletters at the speed you set on main settings, measured in emails per hour, and splitting the whole job in smaller tasks running every 5 minutes.
+Newsletter sends out your newsletters at the speed you set on main settings, measured in emails per hour, and splitting the whole job into smaller tasks run by WordPress every 5 minutes.

 - WordPress multisite

-The provider can help you in setting up all that, ask their support.
+The provider can help you in setting up all that, please ask for their support.

 The command to be executed every 5 minutes is: